Rural Pharmacy and Prescription Drugs

 - What challenges exist to maintain rural pharmacy services?

-- Are there enough pharmacists available in rural America?
+- Is there sufficient access to pharmacies and pharmacists in rural America?

 - What resources are available to help individuals pay for prescription drugs?